zeromq/netmq/docs/introduction.md

 + <a href="http://zguide.zeromq.org/page:all#Chapter-Advanced-Pub-Sub-Patterns" target="_blank">Chapter 5 - Advanced Pub-Sub Patterns</a>

 NetMQ also has some examples of a few of these patterns written using the NetMQ APIs.
-Should you find the pattern you are looking for in the [ZeroMQ Guide](http://zguide.zeromq.org/page:all) it should be fairly easy to translate that into NetMQ usage.
+Should you find the pattern you are looking for in the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a> it should be fairly easy to translate that into NetMQ usage.

 Here are some links to the patterns that are available within the NetMQ codebase: